elastic/integrations/packages/azure/docs/README.md

 #### How many partitions?

-The number of partitions is essential to balance Event Hub cost and performance.
+The number of partitions is essential to balance the event hub cost and performance.

 Here are a few examples with one or multiple agents, with recommendations on picking the correct number of partitions for your use case.